SailorMax/psh/README.md

 5. to use new `PATH` some programs require restart

 (!)
 Warning!
 Some programs still doesn't support "WinSSH" (DBeaver, for example).
-For them you can try to use Putty's Peagan as separate process.
+For them you can try to use Putty's Peagant as separate process.
 Or setup variables `SSH_AGENT_PID` and `SSH_AUTH_SOCK` for "WinSSH".